The staff that keeps the fight for Equity moving

 Business’ 100 Leading African Americans 2018; Nashville Black 40 Under 40 2018; and Nashville Voice’s 2018 Nashvillian of the Year.
 Johnson was a featured presenter at the 2018 Healthy and Free Tennessee Reproductive Rights Summit, in 2019 at the national Unrig Summit, and in 2019 at the Muslim Women’s Conference in Abu Dhabi, UAE.
 Johnson is a graduate of Tennessee State University, where she received her master’s degree in counseling psychology and is currently pursuing a Ph.D. in industrial and organizational psychology.
 Additionally she is a certified project manager and holds a graduate certificate in grant writing and nonprofit, public and organizational management.
 She currently serves on the Metro Nashville Industrial Development Board (2020), the sustainable business coalition, and is a Board Member for Creative Girls Rock.
 When she’s not working, she enjoys singing in her church choir, doing crossfit, and spending time with her daughter.

-Tereva serves as our consultant Communications Manager to strengthen our voice and further our impact through website, social media, and email engagement.
 Since 2017, she has held roles within TEA as a volunteer, on our Leadership TEAm as an event logistics liaison, and partner in Black Women for Tennessee.
-Tereva is a communications and media strategist with diverse experience in public relations, broadcast and media, and internal communications for non-profit organizations, small businesses, and Fortune 500 companies.
+Tereva is a communications and media strategist with diverse experience in public relations, broadcast and media, and corporate communications for non-profit organizations, small businesses, and Fortune 500 companies.